 When we think about our health the general public has been educated to connect nutrition with wellness and longevity.
-However, they often lack adequate information to integrate optimum nutrition into their lifestyle.
-Providing that information allows the public to take a powerful leap towards true health.
+However, they typically lack adequate information to integrate optimum nutrition into their lifestyle.
+I believe the general public has never been taught to translate nutrition into nutrients.
+It's such a simple leap.
+But, a powerful leap towards true health.

-The most common approach to improved nutrition, besides improving the diet, is to purchase specific nutritional products such as a multivitamin/mineral or a single cofactor such as vitamins B, D, K, folic acid and/or minerals such as calcium, iron and zinc.
-Some people choose to select the essential fatty acid supplements such as Omega 3 fish oil.
-There is also a new movement to purchase a high-quality probiotic for gastrointestinal health.
-These are all good choices as a starting point.
+The most common approach to improved nutrition, besides improving the diet, is to purchase specific nutritional products such as a multivitamin/mineral or a single cofactor such as vitamin B, D, K, folic acid and or minerals such as calcium, iron and or zinc.
+Some people choose to select the essential fatty acids supplements such as omega 3 fish oil.
+There is also a new movement to purchase a high quality probiotic for gastrointestinal health.
+Given our body's needs for these essential nutrients to restore and maintain health, these are all actually extremely good choices as a starting point.

-However, what I have observed over a 40-year career as a practicing chiropractor is that most individuals taking nutritional supplements still have the chronic ailments that led them to take the supplements in the first place.
+However, what I have observed over a 25-year career as a practicing health physician is that most individuals taking expensive nutritional supplements, for the most part, still have the chronic ailments that led them to take the supplements in the first place.

-In the early 2000s I began introducing my patients to free-form amino acid supplements as an adjunct to chiropractic care-as a type of metabolic tune up.
-I first started using single high doses of amino acids, such as L-Tryptophan for mood and sleep disorders; Tyrosine for a short memory problem and depression; and GABA for anxiety.
-These are a few of the classic approaches to treating an individual's ailments using amino acid therapy.
+In the early 2000's I began introducing my patients to free form amino acid supplements as an adjunct to chiropractic care-as a type of metabolic tune up.
+I first started using single high doses of amino acids, such as L-Tryptophan for mood and sleep disorders; Tyrosine for a short memory problem and depression and GABA for anxiety.
+These are a few of the classic approaches to individual's ailments and the use of amino acid therapy.

-What I discovered during my quest to find the perfect metabolic tuneup for my patients is the robust potency of supplementing with broad spectrum, free-form amino acids.
-This nutritional approach to health amino nutrients-provides the synergy necessary for wellness and longevity.
+What I discovered during my quest to find the perfect metabolic tune up for my patients is the robust potency of supplementing with broad spectrum free form amino acids.
+This nutritional approach to healthamino nutrients-provides the synergy necessary for wellness and longevity.

-According to Dr. Robert Lue, Ph.D., of Harvard University, "We have over 70 trillion living cells in our body."
+According to Dr. Robert Lue, Ph.D. of Harvard University, "We have over 70 trillion living cells in our body."
 These cells range from heart cells, bone cells, brain cells, pancreas cells, gastrointestinal cells and so on.
 "In each of these trillions of cells there are tens of thousands of enzymatic chemical actions occurring every second."
-The essential need in order to fuel of fueling these cells and enzymes every second is enough of ALL amino acids.
+Think about that!
+These are astronomical numbers.
+The essential needs of fueling these cells every second and the fuel for these enzymes are ALL amino acids.
+It is staggering and also demonstrates the beauty and miracle of the body and the universal intelligence that allows all this to happen in an order that maintains our human health.

 Amino acids are the building blocks for all protein structures.
 Amino acids are the precursors, the building blocks, to ALL the enzymes in your body.
-Other jobs these amino acids have are to strengthen our immune system and to construct and synthesize over 50 neurotransmitters in your brain and central nervous system.
+Other jobs these amino acids have are to strengthen our immune system, construct and synthesis over 50 neurotransmitters in your brain and central nervous system.
 They strengthen your bones and in fact are over 80% of the density of the bone marrow.
-Amino acids build strong nails and hair, and provide healthy skin.
-Amino acids support virtually every aspect of the body and brain.
+Amino acids build strong nails, hair and provide healthy skin.
+The list of the values of amino acids goes on and on, as amino acids are the building blocks for every cell in your body.